-GA-7l.
+GA-7c.
 Parking Standards.
-Do not rDisconnect parking minimums from land use and only require off-street parking as a development standard in most only in limited cases (e.g. hotels and other regional draws, employment centers).
+Eliminate parking minimums.
+Use parking maximums for all uses with a process to request a waiver from parking standards as necessary.
 Discourage large volumes of off-street parking and instead support more valuable land uses and streetscapes that prioritizes human activity and movement.
 Encourage and incentivize clustered parking and un-bundling parking from rents, as well as the dedication of parcel frontage on block-long development projects that can be dedicated to additional on-street parking.